Archived Election Insights

 ________________________

-Other Election Matters - Posted 03/20/2026
+Other Election Matters

-The House of Representatives is another story.
+The House of Representatives is quite the story.
 With a plethora of congressmen and women exiting the House, and with such a razor-thin Republican majority, it is questionable whether they will be able to hold that majority.
 However, that does not mean it will be impossible.
 After all, at this point in time even the names of candidates in certain races are unknown and will remain that way until primaries are finished.
 Additionally, outcomes in the House of Representatives are far more susceptible to changing economic and social conditions in the 2 - 3 months prior to election day.
 Still, there will be a strong effort here at Constitution Matters to keep everyone informed about the status of close races as well as the general political landscape.

 A critical factor that may well influence the outcome of the 2026 mid-terms in the House of Representatives is the war with Iran.
 Presidents who move the U.S. into war with other nations have not fared well over the last century.
 If there is a chink in the armor of a Republican majority in the House, it well could be U.S. involvement in Iran, particularly if the war lasts more than a very few weeks and/or America ends up sending troops into Iran to fight a ground war.
 If either of those happens, it will certainly open the door for the Democrats to win the majority in the House.